GeowazM/Remote_Sensing_in_QGIS/README.md

 ## What is the Semi-Automatic Classification Plugin?

-**The Semi-Automatic Classification Plugin (SCP) is a free open source plugin for QGIS that allows for the supervised classification of remote sensing data and offer functionalities to download, preprocessing and postprocessing of images.**
+**The Semi-Automatic Classification Plugin (SCP) is a free open source plugin for QGIS that allows supervised classifications of remote sensing data and offer functionalities to download, pre- and postprocesss imagery.**

 The overall objective of SCP is to provide a set of functions for raster processing to enable an automatic workflow and ease generation of land cover classifications, especially for beginners of remote sensing methods (Congedo Luca 2020).